firebolt-db/godocs/docs/Overview/pricing-and-billing.md

 ### Self-managed editions (Customer-managed infrastructure)

 Firebolt offers two self-managed editions: Firebolt Core and Private Cloud.
+Both editions exclusively use the storage compute pricing option and are supported by Google Cloud Platform (GCP), as well as AWS.

 **Firebolt Core**: A free, downloadable version offering complete control over deployment on any infrastructure.
 Runs on cloud, on-prem, or local machine.
   * You manage: Hosting, upgrades, and maintenance